hackmodular/PaperTapePunchBlock/README.md

 Refer to the exploded view diagram to see how everything fits together.
 It's much easier to seat the push fit dowel pins first.
 I apply a little permanent threadlocker, locate them with thin nosed pliers, then tap them in with a hammer on a metal surface being careful not to damage the underside of the board.
 Once everything is loosely assembled insert a tape and nudge the shim washers in snug to it before tightening to reduce any wiggle in the tape path.

+Cutting sharp punching faces in the HSS rods is the most challenging task.
+I made a grinding rig with my dremel and a carbide burr in the absence of more sophisticated equiptment.
+I used the pin vise as a collet with minimum stickout for rigidity.
+I then hardened the tips by tempering with a blowtorch.
+First heat to a cherry red, quench, then heat the cutting tip again until it turns blueish.
+See photos in collateral folder.

 # Using the Punch Block